Sean MacDonnell is a loving 4 year old with stage 3 Rhabdomyosarcoma,

 Sean was immediately admitted to the hospital.
-The doctors performed a variety of sedated tests through the weekend.
-The doctors staged Sean’s cancer as a stage three.
+The doctors performed a variety of tests through the weekend.
+They staged Sean’s cancer as a stage three.
 The location of the tumor was deemed inoperable due to its location- too close to his spine, facial nerves and major arteries.
-Chemotherapy treatment started and Sean was discharged on his 4th birthday after his first dose of medicine.
+Chemotherapy treatment started immediately.

-Due to this rare case of cancer, the doctors at Yale felt it was necessary to transfer Sean's case to the Dana Farber Cancer Institute in Boston, a 6-7 hour round-trip drive, at least once a week for the one year duration.
+Due to this rare case of cancer, Sean's care was transferred to the Dana Farber Cancer Institute in Boston, a 6-7 hour round-trip drive, at least once a week for the one year duration.

-An intense treatment plan of chemo and radiation for the next 10-12 months is the long road ahead.
-Christine and George along with Sean’s 5 year old big brother Owen, who is challenged with Autism, are extremely faithful and know that Sean can beat this battle.
+Christine and George along with Sean’s 6 year old big brother Owen, who is challenged with Autism, are extremely faithful and know that Sean can beat this battle.
 “Little Sean will fight the heck out of this and kick it in the butt.
 We have no doubt.
-There is no other way!!”
+There is no other way.”

-The Men and Women of the Old Saybrook Police Department are support our Hero Sean again this year!
+The Men and Women of the Old Saybrook Police Department are supporting our Hero Sean again this year!